kslamet/flex-masking/README.md

-# Twilio Flex - User Obscure
+# Twilio Flex - Masking

-This plugin obscures the from user address in chat messages
+This plugin masks the from user address in chat messages

 ## Example